 Your motorhome is equipped with six 6-volt batteries, connected in a series-parallel arrangement to provide 12 volts for engine and motorhome use.
 This arrangement makes available 660 AH (20 hour rate).
-Four batteries are located on a slide-out tray in the front compartment on the road side, as shown in figure 4-2 and two are on a similar tray in the curb side front compartment.
-A separate 12-volt battery is contained in the generator compartment and is used only for the generator.
+Batteries are located in the rear engine compartment on the curb side, as shown in figure 4-2.
+A separate 12-volt battery is contained in the road side front compartment and is used only to start the generator.
 All batteries are charged from either the engine alternator or battery chargers (when 120 volts ac is available).
-Note that the generator will supply 120 volt ac to the battery chargers.
+Note that the 12.5kw generator will supply 120 volt ac to the battery chargers.